neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Share-Api.md

+The share api provides functionality to share passwords with other users on the same server.
+This api is restricted by the sharing settings of the server, so the [related server.sharing.* settings](./Settings-Api#scopes-and-settings) should be checked before using it.

 # The Share Object
 | Property | Type | Writable | Description |
 | --- | --- | --- | --- |